Huiziwang/Huiziwang.github.io/README.md

 Efficient Classification Methods for Sparse High-Dimensional Count Data with Model Selection as Motivated by Microbe Finder

-- Advisor: Dr. Joshua D Habiger.
+- Advisor: Dr. Joshua D Habiger

 - Provides new methods for high-dimensional classification analysis with count data that are computationally efficient, can model zero-inflation and over-dispersion, and allow for model/variable selection while avoiding overfitting.